 Causes Of Depression

 Depression can be caused by a large number of factors.
 In fact, the cause may greatly vary from one individual to another.
-Harvard Medical School explains that even though it is known that depression is caused by a physical imbalance in brain chemicals, there is much more to the development of depression that simply a brain chemical imbalance.
+Harvard Medical School explains that even though it is known that depression is caused by a physical imbalance in brain chemicals, there is much more to the development of depression than simply a brain chemical imbalance.

 According to Medical News Today, genetics have been proven to play a role in the risk factor for developing depression.
 Additionally, other risk factors that might also contribute to depression include going through a tough life event, such as issues at work or relationship problems.
 Using certain recreational drugs, such as amphetamines or alcohol, might also increase a person’s risk of developing depression.
 Furthermore, it is also known that some prescription drugs can contribute to symptoms of depression.
 Examples of such drugs include beta-blockers and corticosteroids.